 I dreamed up a structure that I could be inside, that would discreetly support me when I needed it to.
 That I could control and make move through events.
 I wanted something original that would stop people in their tracks and create a feeling of magic and wonder.
 Simple, right?

 This is where the concept came from.

 It was a big dream and it was going to require more than just myself for it to work.
 Luckily my husband Tim was as enthusiastic about it as I was.
-One of the down sides of my acrobalance career was having to leave Tim at home during my adventures, having an act that we could share the adventures was a massive plus for both of us.
+One of the down sides of my acrobalance career was having to leave Tim at home during my adventures.
+Having an act that we could share the adventures was a massive plus for both of us.
 As time has gone on, he’s become an integral part of The Show Globe.
 Not just during the performances, preparing the technical elements and stewarding; but also with the creations.
 The Sea Sphere act was his concept as was the Enchanted Flower Globe.
 Tim has a great creative eye and imagination.
-There are at least another 3 ideas up his sleeve at the moment!
-Watch this space!
+There are at least another three ideas up his sleeve at the moment …watch this space!